ttuanhung/OsintDojo.github.io/ranks.md

   document.getElementById("chosenrank").innerHTML =`<h3>Rank Description</h3>The third rank in the OSINT Dojo is Samurai.
 Users at this level should be familiar with many OSINT techniques, methodologies, and platforms, and may even already have a specialization in one or more areas.
 Those that reach this level will continue to hone their OSINT skills introduced in the Student and Ronin stages, while simultaneously reducing their reliance on OSINT challenges as prompts for video or writing challenges.
 Users are also expected to judge or provide some other form of volunteer assistance for an OSINT CTF to gain experience and learn how others perform the same OSINT tasks, though often using different techniques and methodologies.
 Users must spend a minimum of 2 months in the Ronin level before applying for the Samurai rank.<br><br>

-In order to obtain this rank, you must send a rank up <a href="https://www.osintdojo.com/rankuprequest/">request</a> to the OSINT Dojo with proof that you have completed all of the Rank Requirements listed below.
+In order to obtain this rank, you must submit a rank up <a href="https://www.osintdojo.com/rankuprequest/">request</a> to the OSINT Dojo with proof that you have completed all of the Rank Requirements listed below.
 You may only use work completed while holding the Ronin level to meet the challenge requirements for this rank.<br> <br>

 <h3>Rank Requirements</h3>
 <b>1:</b> Rank in the top 50% of competitors or teams in an OSINT CTF<br>